GeoSensorWebLab/geosensorweblab.github.io/people.md

   position="Assistant Director"
   duration="2015-Present"
   location="University of Calgary"
   biotext="I have been a Postdoctoral fellow in the GeoSensorWeb Lab at the University of Calgary since 2015.
-I have been a Member of the [OGC (Open Geospatial Consortium) Architecture Board](https://www.ogc.org/projects/groups/oab) since 2020.
-I received my Ph.D. in 2013, from the [Multi Mobile Sensor System Research Team](https://mms.geomatics.ucalgary.ca/), the University of Calgary in positioning, navigation and wireless location on smartphones.
+I have been a Member of the <a href='https://www.ogc.org/projects/groups/oab'>OGC (Open Geospatial Consortium) Architecture Board</a> since 2020.
+I received my Ph.D. in 2013, from the <a href='https://mms.geomatics.ucalgary.ca/'>Multi Mobile Sensor System Research Team</a>, the University of Calgary in positioning, navigation and wireless location on smartphones.
 I have my B.Sc. and M.Sc. in Geomatics and Civil Engineering from the University of Tehran, Iran.
-My interests are primarily in the field of "sensor fusion" and "intelligent geospatial computation" in context-aware location-based services.
+My interests are primarily in the field of 'sensor fusion' and 'intelligent geospatial computation' in context-aware location-based services.
 Sensor technologies are used almost everywhere.
 Connecting multi-sensor over a network increases the quality, coverage, confidence and usability of their data in real-time applications.
 Multi-sensor data, along with the IoT’s access to cloud-based processing resources, will lead to a tremendous expansion in the online accessibility of geospatial services anytime and everywhere."
 %}

 ### Publications